danpub1/mkrpc/README.md

 * Not S or s - similar to 5
 * t - Lowercase t to distinguish from uppercase F
 * u - Either would be ok, upper and lower are similar
-* V - Not V or v, both are similar to U and u
+* Not V or v, both are similar to U and u
 * w - Either would be ok, upper and lower are similar
 * X - Either would be ok, upper and lower are similar
 * Not Y or y - similar to 4 or x